 - immersives: extending over 2 days or more and providing a blend of in-depth group work combined with one-to-one guidance

-- one- to two-day workshops aimed at increasing the quality and quantity of publications for staff and postgraduates
+- one- to two-day workshops for staff and postgraduates aimed at increasing publication quality and productivity

 - conference presentations or keynote speeches